Rubenstein School Campus

 Located throughout the state, UVM Extension integrates higher education, research, and outreach to help Vermonters put knowledge to work in their families and homes, farms and businesses, towns and the natural environment.
 Faculty and staff help improve the quality of life of Vermonters through research-based educational programs and practical information.
 Some Extension faculty are housed in the Rubenstein School.

 University of Vermont Watershed Alliance

 The University of Vermont Watershed Alliance is an Extension program in partnership with Lake Champlain Sea Grant and the Rubenstein School.
 Their primary objective is to increase awareness and knowledge of watershed issues in Vermont youth.
-The Alliance provides curriculum, equipment, and instructors to schools and youth groups participating in their programs, as well as support and guidance to teachers who wish to integrate watershed education into their curriculum.
+The Alliance provides curriculum, equipment, and instructors to K-12 schools and youth groups participating in their programs, as well as support and guidance to teachers who wish to integrate watershed education into their curriculum.

 Vermont Cooperative Fish & Wildlife Research Unit

 The U.S. Geological Survey (USGS) Cooperative Research Units were created to enhance graduate education in fisheries and wildlife sciences and facilitate cooperative research among federal and state natural resource agencies and universities.
 Research at the Vermont Cooperative Fish & Wildlife Research Unit, located in the Rubenstein School, is problem-oriented and provides cooperators (Vermont Department of Fish and Wildlife, the University of Vermont, USGS, and Wildlife Management Institute) and other agencies with useful and practical information needed to understand and manage fish and wildlife resources in Vermont.